thalen-lab/thalen-website-project/content/cloud-migration-playbook.md

 - 95% client satisfaction rating

 **Client Success Story:**
-*"NexDyne managed our migration of 80 applications to AWS GovCloud in just 14 months.
+*"Thalen Technologies managed our migration of 80 applications to AWS GovCloud in just 14 months.
 Their expertise in federal compliance and security requirements was invaluable.
 We achieved our cost reduction targets and significantly improved our security posture."*
 — CIO, Federal Civilian Agency

 ---

 ## Next Steps

 Ready to begin your cloud migration journey?
-NexDyne Technology offers a complimentary cloud readiness assessment to help you understand your current state and develop a strategic migration roadmap.
+Thalen Technologies offers a complimentary cloud readiness assessment to help you understand your current state and develop a strategic migration roadmap.

 **Schedule Your Free Assessment:**
-Visit: www.nexdyne.com/contact
+Visit: www.thalentech.com/contact
-Email: cloud@nexdyne.com
+Email: cloud@thalentech.com
 Phone: (202) 555-0100

 **Download Additional Resources:**